AlfonChitoSalano/FiboTodoImageLib/README.md

 # FiboTodoImageLib
+Fibonacci, To do ex, ImageLib

+## Notes
-Fibonacci, To do ex, ImageLib (Please note can't deploy in static web app azure because the DevExpress is Trial only https://supportcenter.devexpress.com/ticket/details/t1144872/devexpress-blazor-components-and-azure-static-web-apps)
+1. Note can't deploy in static web app azure because the DevExpress is Trial only https://supportcenter.devexpress.com/ticket/details/t1144872/devexpress-blazor-components-and-azure-static-web-apps.
+The github actions fail because of this.

+2. DevExpress control is used for real world.

 ## Running via VS
 1. PLease install first DevExpress Free Trial here https://demos.devexpress.com/blazor/